A Local’s Guide to Your Fall UK Packing List

 Packing hacks are more important than ever when you have to be ready for all types of weather.
 These are a few favorites to help you fit more in and stay organized!

-• Wear your heaviest items to the airport, like your autumn coat and ankle boots
+- Wear your heaviest items to the airport, like your autumn coat and ankle boots.

-• Don’t leave out dresses – this is the time to layer dresses with tights and a cardigan to nail a put together look without the bulk
+- Don’t leave out dresses – this is the time to layer dresses with tights and a cardigan to nail a put together look without the bulk.

-• Check for laundry services at your lodging so you can pack less clothing
+- Check for laundry services at your lodging so you can pack less clothing.

-• Stash a designated laundry bag to separate dirty and clean clothes while you’re traveling
+- Stash a designated laundry bag to separate dirty and clean clothes while you’re traveling.

-How to Layer Clothes for Fall in London
+How to Layer Clothes for Fall in London and Beyond

 Creating a layered look doesn’t have to be complicated.
-Follow this simple method for each day on your itinerary and keep in mind you can rewear the items further from your body the most.
+Follow this simple method for each day on your itinerary and keep in mind you can rewear the items furthest from your body the most.

-• Step 1: Base layer – think short or long sleeved tee, tank top, or cami
+- Step 1: Base layer – think short or long sleeved tee, tank top, or cami.

-Fall is rarely cold enough to require all 5 steps, so just pick a few and play around with options that mix well together.
+Play around with options that mix well together.
 This should help you pick out items that can be repurposed for multiple travel outfits.

 UK Travel Luggage and Organizing Gear